sidristij/dotnetbook/book/en/ReferenceTypesVsValueTypes.md

                               // we have one object and two references.
 ```

-It seems this property produces ambiguous code constructs such as the change of code in collections:
+It seems this property produces ambiguous code constructs.
+One of them is values change in collections:

 ```csharp
 // Let’s declare a structure